madlabs/doshiz/README.md

 2.list of all things inputted
 *	sort
-		*toggle between priority and date added (age) *reverse current list sort
+*	toggle between priority and date added (age)
-	*actions
+*	reverse current list sort
+*	actionable
-		*mark as complete
+	*	mark as complete
-		*delete item
+	*	delete item
-		*edit item delete and throw to top
+	*	edit item delete and throw to top
-		*view prioritization by element color
+	*	view prioritization by element color

-3. prioitization
+3. prioritization
-	*color (red orange or yellow)
+*	color (preset)
- 	*date added (position in the data array)
+*	date added (position in the data array)
- 	*date added as text
+*	date added as text

 4. list of things that are done
-	*always sort by newest to oldest
+*	always sort by newest to oldest
-	*date completed
+*	date completed
-	*no prioritization color
+*	no prioritization color
-	*no delete
+*	no delete

 5. create new